Send the link below via email or IMCopy

 Columbia University- Reader's and Writer's Workshop Training

 My sons attended BCE.
-Chris is a sophomore at slvhs and Jake is a junior at the University of Utah
+Chris is a junior at slvhs and Jake is a senior at the University of Utah

 I Love to watch sports, read, cook, kayak, travel, and hike